rgcr/m-cli/Readme.md

-      m dock magnification YES      # Turn magnification on m dock magnification NO       # Turn magnification off m dock magnificationsize x    # Set the max size of the icons as the cursor gets closer to them m dock iconsize x             # Set the size of the icons when the dock is at rest m dock position BOTTOM        # Change Dock's position to the bottom of the screen m dock position LEFT          # Change Dock's position to the left of the screen
+      m dock magnification YES      # Turn magnification on m dock magnification NO       # Turn magnification off m dock magnificationsize x    # Set the max size of the icons as the cursor gets closer to them m dock hiddenappdimming YES   # Show apps that have been hidden as semi-transparent m dock iconsize x             # Set the size of the icons when the dock is at rest m dock position BOTTOM        # Change Dock's position to the bottom of the screen m dock position LEFT          # Change Dock's position to the left of the screen